godmoves/perfectdou/README.md

 ## Acknowlegements
 *   The demo is largely based on [RLCard-Showdown](https://github.com/datamllab/rlcard-showdown)
-*   Evaluation Code and Game Env implementation is largely based on [DouZero](https://github.com/kwai/DouZero)
+*   Evaluation code and game environment implementation is largely based on [DouZero](https://github.com/kwai/DouZero)

 ## Contact Us
 Please contact us if you have any problems.